KAValerio/3D-Printing-Classification/README.md

 ##### SGDModel.pkl
 - File containing the model.

-##### Data:
+##### Data
-- Contains images and video streams that are used as training, test and predictions in the model.
+- Directory containing images and video streams that are used as training, test and predictions in the model.

 ## Data Source